aws-samples/amazon-sagemaker-secure-mlops/README.md

 The following roles should be created in each of the accounts in the staging and production environments:
 + `ModelExecutionRole`: SageMaker uses this role to run inference endpoints and access the model artifacts during the provisioning of the endpoint.
 This role must have a trust policy for `sagemaker.amazonaws.com` service
 + `StackSetExecutionRole`: used for CloudFormation stack set operations in the staging and production accounts.
 This role is assumed by `StackSetAdministrationRole` in the development account
-+ `SetupStackSetExecutionRole`: this role is needed for stac set opertions for the initial provisioning of the data science environment in multi-account deployment use case
++ `SetupStackSetExecutionRole`: this role is needed for stack set operations for the initial provisioning of the data science environment in multi-account deployment use case

 ## Multi-account ML model deployment
 To use multi-account ML model deployment with this solution, you have two options how to provide staging and production accounts ids: